 Kalinago Barana Auté

 This open-air Museum recreating a traditional Kalinago village is arguably the biggest point of interest for visitors to the territory.
-Translating to “Kalinago village by the sea”, it’s located on a cliff affording great views down to the Atlantic Ocean.
+Translating to “Kalinago village by the sea”, it’s located on a cliff, affording great views down to the Atlantic Ocean.
 Within its confines, you’ll be able to get an idea of how Dominica’s inhabitants used to live before the arrival of the Europeans in the 15th century.

 A number of recreated Ajoupas (smaller buildings) surround the reconstruction of a Karbet, a large communal building used exclusively by the male Kalinago.
 In some of the buildings, tools and other objects that used to be central to the daily life of the Kalinago are showcased, in others colourful boats are exhibited.
-In various locations around the museum you can marvel at traditional tree fern carvings depicting various masks and anthropomorphic creatures.
+In various locations around the museum, you can marvel at traditional tree fern carvings depicting various masks and anthropomorphic creatures.

 Personally, I found it quite fascinating to watch the traditional larouma reed baskets being woven.
 Of course, there’s also the possibility to buy some of these for a reasonable price in some stalls within the museum compound.
 The Kalinago Barana Auté is located in the village of Crayfish River.
-The road leading there branches of the main coastal highway opposite the Salybia Police Station.
+The road leading there branches off the main coastal highway opposite the Salybia Police Station.